 What type of clients are taking on right now?

-We are a competition team, and that is our main focus… taking physique competitors and making them champions.
-We don’t just take anyone, it is on a case-by-case basis.
+On our Competition Team, as the name suggests, competition is our main focus… taking physique competitors and making them champions.
+We don’t just take anyone on our competition team, it is on a case-by-case basis.
 We are looking for individuals who are in the game to win at those top spots.
 It doesn’t matter which federation you’re interested in or if it is for local competitions, National Qualifiers, Pro Qualifiers or Pro shows.
-As long as you are willing to put the “detailed” work in and are “in it to win it”, then we want to talk to you.
-Now, we do have a few folks we work with who are “bucket list” competitors as long as they are still diligent in their workouts and nutrition, but we reserve very few spots for non-competitors and the majority of our clients are the ones who want to be competitive and take the next step.
+As long as you are willing to put the “detailed” work in and are “in it to win it”, then we want to talk to you about joining our competition team.

 Are your workout plans customized or pre-written programs that are shared.

 The first phase will last about 10 weeks, which includes an “intro” week, and a “deload/active recovery” at the end.
 The first phase is “somewhat” the same for everyone, depending on your division and experience level.
 We start with 3 or 4 main compound lifts based on your needs.
 Examples include, but are not limited to…squats, deadlifts, bench press, barbell overhead press, barbell hip thrust, etc. You will be performing each main lift twice a week.